wp-plugins/2mb-autocode/readme.txt

 = How do I make the text go on the homepage without setting the checkbox! =

+There is now an options panel on each post, so you can force text on the home page, force text to not be on the homepage, or defer to the main settings.
+The text below is still valid, but when set to anything except do nothing, the options on the post editor will override these tags.

 Simply put  ##do_top_home## or ##do_bottom_home## anywhere in the post.

 = My blog is broken and just shows the white screen of death after upgrading to 1.1 or 1.1.1! help! =